rzzzwilson/Random-Stuff/Templates/README.rst

 Here are some simple templates to use when starting a program.

-We have examples for a C program and GUI templates for wxPython and PyQt5.
+We have examples for a C and python program as well as GUI templates for wxPython and PyQt5.